|Home | Intro | About | Feedback | Prev | Next||

 On page 196–206 ReMine gives an overview of the problem of the evolutionary origin of sex.
 He gives the most pessimistic quotes of important evolutionary biologists such as J.F.
 Crow, G. Bell, G.C.
 Williams, Michod and Levin, Maynard Smith, and Dawkins.
 Indeed, the origin and maintenance of sex is a wellknown evolutionary problem.
 ReMine's conclusion:

 "Creationists expect that the genetic mechanisms of sex serve some useful biological function.
 They intuitively viewed that function as the long-term maintenance of healthy populations.
 Most likely, sex serves such a function as suggested by hypotheses like Muller's ratchet.
 Such functions come naturally to the creationist's worldview.
-An unlike evolution, a designer can be "far-sighted", can see the long-term benefit of sex, and can build it into life." (page 206).How "far-sighted" is a designer who first creates mutations and subsequently creates sex as the solution?
+An unlike evolution, a designer can be "far-sighted", can see the long-term benefit of sex, and can build it into life." (page 206).How "far-sighted" is a designer who first creates (harmful) mutations and subsequently creates sex as the solution?
+Why create mutation in the first place?
 And if the Creator built sexual reproduction into life, then why does asexual reproduction exist?

 |Copyright © 1999 G.Korthof .||First published: Jun 13 1999||Updated: 15 Feb 2013 F.R.: 27 Jan 2007|